 I always wear capri length running pants and racer-back tank tops.
 I found some Champion tanks at Target a few years ago and refuse to wear anything else (so I really hope they last).
 I’ve started to buy more colorful pants, maybe even obnoxiously gaudy pants…just for fun.
 Why not?

 Bra- I’m busty so I really need to lock those girls down while I run.
 This is where I will spend any amount of money to not be sore after a long run.
-I love Moving Comfort Maia sports bra, which is built like a two-in-one with an under-wire.
+I love Moving Comfort Women’s Maia Bra Black Sports Bra, which is built like a two-in-one with an under-wire.
 It’s comfortable, I promise.
 However, since it’s not padded and I typically only run races when it’s colder, I also wear silicone nipple pasties during races.
 Not kidding!
 I don’t need them for warmth, I just wear them so people don’t…stare.
 My running partner recommends moisture wicking underwear, and I wish I had some when we did our last mud race.
 Just gross…

 “Cold” Weather Protection